Awards and decorations of the Civil Air Patrol: Unit Citation Award

 The Civil Air Patrol Unit Citation Award is presented for "exceptionally meritorious service or exceptionally outstanding achievement."
 This service and achievement must be clearly above that which is performed by other similar units.
 Members are awarded the Unit Citation Award ribbon if they were members of the unit during the time period for which the citation is awarded.
 Units can be awarded this citation as a result of extended meritorious service over the course of at least one year, or in recognition of outstanding achievements in a single specific act or notable accomplishment that is separate and distinct from the normal mission or regular function of the unit.
-The periods of an outstanding achievement are normally characterized by definite beginning and ending dates.
+The periods of outstanding achievement are normally characterized by definite beginning and ending dates.
 Units that have been given the Unit Citation Award are entitled to attach a streamer to the colors displayed at the unit's headquarters.
 This award does not come with a full-sized medal of its own, though a miniature medal is available for senior members to wear on their mess dress uniforms that must be purchased through an outside vendor.

 Senior awards

 Professional development awards

-To accomplish its mission, Civil Air Patrol requires an informed and active senior membership trained in leadership, management, and functional tasks.
+To accomplish its mission, the Civil Air Patrol requires an informed and active senior membership trained in leadership, management, and functional tasks.
 The Senior Member Professional Development Program prepares members to serve their units, their communities, and their nation.
 The professional development ribbons are awarded by National Headquarters to denote the level of achievement that a senior member has achieved in this program.
 The professional development program is divided into five levels.

 Gill Robb Wilson Award

 The Gill Robb Wilson Award was first implemented in 1964 to replace the National Commander’s Citation.
-It is named after Gill Robb Wilson, the first director of the CAP, and is presented to senior members who complete the fifth level of training in the Senior Member Professional Development Program.
+It is named after Gill Robb Wilson, the first director of CAP, and is presented to senior members who complete the fifth level of training in the Senior Member Professional Development Program.
 This award is issued directly from Civil Air Patrol National Headquarters and is the highest award in the professional development program.
 This level of training is intended for those performing duty as commanders or staff officers, and is a prerequisite for consideration for duty performance promotion to the grade of lieutenant colonel in CAP.
 The training program concentrates on advanced leadership and management subjects.
 This award does not come with a full-sized medal.
 It consists of a ribbon and a certificate.
 Members who complete Squadron Officer School, Air Command and Staff College, or Air War College are authorized to wear a bronze, silver, or gold star (respectively) on the award ribbon.
 If multiple stars would be authorized, the highest star is placed on the Gill Rob Wilson ribbon, and the second highest on the Paul E. Garber ribbon.
 A miniature medal is available for members to wear on their mess dress uniforms.